shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 Muddy nodded.

 Ersie hopped off the boulder, took off the boots, and retrieved her wolf skin.
+She put it on and turned back into a wolf.

 Muddy ran to wolf Ersie and gave her a big hug.
 “Don’t ever leave me, sis.”